 LLMs are internationally recognised qualifications that can be undertaken at a range of institutions, with the option of online, in-person or blended learning.
-Usually, a full-time LLM will take one year to complete and a part-time LLM will take two years to complete.
-LLMs involve research, essay writing and a final dissertation.
+A full-time LLM Masters will take one year to complete and a part-time LLM will take two years to complete.
+All LLMs involve research, essay writing and a final dissertation.

 Studying an LLM allows you to gain specialist knowledge in a particular area of law and can lead to a career in academia and research or in legal practice.
 There are over 100 universities and institutions in the UK where you can study an LLM, including The University of Law.
-For EU and UK students, the LLM costs can range between £8,650 and £14,000.
+LLM costs can range between £8,650 and £14,000.
 Bear in mind that costs are higher for international students, including those from the EU.